shankze/Harvey-Flights/README.md

 ##THIS IS A WORK IN PROGRESS

+Note: If you are having trouble opening the notebook, please open the markdown file in the markdown folder

 Analysis of how Houston airports (IAH and HOU) and Houston bound airlines handled hurricane Harvey.
 I do an in-depth analysis of the schedules, how early airlines cancelled flights, where and why did they divert and how did quickly did they ramp-up operations after Harvey.

 Data Sources: